shubhamchauhan7266/CurrentLocationApplication/README.md

-Current Location Application
+PolyLine Draw Map Sample
 ===================================

->This project is a sample for using google map API for generating a path between two location:
+>This project is a sample for using google map API for generating a PolyLine between two location:

 - get current location
 - set marker